dgventura/gambl/readme.txt

 Prefer rigid code that is more likely to reveal bugs than flexible code that hides bugs.

+In general, Shay's classes have an underbar in the name (Player_Window), whereas the classes I've written are in the Cocoa convention (PlayerWindow).
+This is confusing, but over time I'll remove the deprecated classes as I refactor.

 Architecture
 ------------

+(*asterisk indicates currently unsupported but planned functionality*)

+GaMBL uses Cocoa in place of the legacy Carbon window classes that controlled application flow in Game Music Box.
+The model view controller places the window interactions in each of the controller classes.

-PlayerWindowController presents the main window, queues dropped files, and plays them with MusicPlayer.
+PlayerViewController presents the main window, *queues dropped files, and plays them with AudioPlayer.

+ChannelViewController handles interaction with AudioPlayer for the equaliser and channel muting.

+AppDelegate handles application launch, shutdown, and file operations.

-MusicPlayer uses File_Emu and AudioInterface to play tracks from a file.
+AudioPlayer is a logical sound player which interacts with the legacy Music_Player which in turn uses File_Emu and AudioInterface to play tracks from a file.

 AudioInterface is a minimal wrapper over Core Audio.